vpsfreecz/vpsadminos/docs/index.md

 vpsAdminOS was designed for purposes of [vpsFree.cz](https://vpsfree.org), a non-profit association that provides virtual servers to its members.
-We were using OpenVZ Legacy since 2009, but needed to upgrade to a newer kernel, as modern Linux distributions stopped supporting the kernel.
+We were using OpenVZ Legacy since 2009, but needed to upgrade to a newer kernel, as modern Linux distributions stopped supporting the OpenVZ kernel.
 We seemed to have different needs than what LXC/LXD provided, so decided to create our custom toolset to manage the containers to bring us closer to the experience of OpenVZ on newer kernels. vpsAdminOS is built on:

-- Vanilla kernel (currently 4.14)
+- Vanilla kernel
 - AppArmor
 - LXC, LXCFS
 - CRIU